Hzqkii/DX11-Bedrock-Guide/README.md

 ### How do we actually do it? - I will only showcase Minecraft Bedrock Launcher here.

-* You will need to get the library itself, it is attached with this message!
+* You will need to get the library itself, it is in this repository!
 * You will now need it in your execution directory, on Minecraft Bedrock Launcher